AACE Conflicts of Interests Policy

 • No direct stock ownership by EC member, their spouse, domestic partner, or dependent children, in an amount greater than $50,000 of an Endocrine Ineligible Company.
 Stock ownership that exceeds $50,000 may be placed in a blind trust.
 Ownership of stock in a mutual, index, or similar fund, where the Volunteer does not have control of stock purchasing, is permissible.

-• Scientific consultant/advisor to Related Organization or Ineligible Company, including development of educational presentations, and/or promotional educational activities , are not permissible.
+• Scientific consultant/advisor to Related Organization or Ineligible Company, including development of educational presentations, and/or promotional educational activities, are not permissible.

 • Data Safety Monitoring Board participation shall be disclosed. and subject to further review by PSC.
-Speaking or planning at a non-AACE Accredited Continuing Education shall be disclosed.

 • Participation in Commercial Speakers’ Bureau are not permitted.